eliaspfeffer/cursorfinishsound/README.md

 ## Integration with other projects

-To use this in your project:
+To use this in your project, as explained above already:

 1. Clone this repository into your project: